 - We and many users believe that the flexibility of being able to position the case away from the keyboard on your desk, without multiple wires trailing across the desk between, is actually a functional bonus and why Apple went this route with the Macintosh, with the others following suit.

 - We also aren't going with 3D printing due to speed, cost, & quality concerns.
 The technology just isn’t ready yet.

 - What we are doing here is highly customizing existing, high quality, already FCC & CE certified products, into a bespoke, unique case/keyboard/mouse package, using retro color-schemes & our unique branding.
 Just as the computer itself will do things old computers couldn't, for the styling we also don't want to regurgitate the past or design something outdated.
 We want to forge exciting new ground with something somewhat retro but also fresh and clean.
 The modern retro computer.

 Will user guides be included?We are designing a nostalgic and traditional spiral bound Getting Started guide, including a BASIC programming guide.
+You can see a teaser in the homepage image.
 Further docs are already available in the Downloads section of this website.
 The working title for the spiral bound guide is “Just the BASICs: Getting started with the Commander X16”.
 There will also be “Assembling Assembly” and the programmer’s reference guide.
 The guides are already being written.
 PDFs will be an option too.

 Why not use the Parallax Propeller chip?We will not be using the Propeller for these reasons:

 - Most of its capabilities are on par with or inferior to our custom FPGA.

 - There are issues when putting it on the system bus related to CPU read attempt speed call and answer

 - The Propeller costs the same as if not more than the faster FPGA